O Markup Language

 Changelog

 The first edition was written on May 21, 2023.
 The design was inspired by TeX, XML, and Djot.
 On April 27, 2025, the acronym of this language was changed to OML.
 On May 17, 2026, the eighth edition added the handling of whitespace.
+On May 21, 2026, this language and the reference implementation was publicly released.
+On June 21, 2026, we added about null characters handling of replacing them with replacement characters.

 License